madprops/blog/mouse.md

 ## Gestures

 Gestures are a nice way to control more things by moving the mouse in certain shapes.
 I've used various tools to achieve this on linux.
-There's a program called EasyStroke that was dedicated on doing this but I think it was abandoned.
+There's a program called EasyStroke that was dedicated to doing this but I think it was abandoned.
 KDE has its own gestures manager which works nicely.
 What I currently use is the Gesturefy extension for Firefox to Go-To-Top, Go-To-Bottom, Go-Back, Go-Forward, Refresh.
 This allows me to navigate the web faster.

 ## Util Screen